pellico/pyclp/doc/installation.rst

    poetry install
    cd doc
-   poetry run make.bat html
+   poetry run make html

 Tested environment
 ==================

 The present version of pyclp is tested on

-* Ubuntu 20.04 (64bit) , Python 3.10
+* Ubuntu 20.04 (64bit) , Python 3.11

-However it is expected working on other platform that fullfil the requirements.
+However it is expected working on other platform that fullfil previous requirements.